-Recently, STAR collaboration published the precise measurement of $v_{2}$, $v_{3}$ and $v_{4}$ of identified hadrons in Au+Au collisions at the intermediate RHIC energies \citep{Dixit:2022geb,STAR:2015rxv,STAR:2022tfp,Sharma:2023dkg,STAR:2022ncy,STAR:2015gge,STAR:2013ayu,Sharma:2015gqe,Li:2010hea}, which can provide the more insights of mechanism of hadron production and the property of thermal quark medium produced at these collision energies.
-In this paper, we apply an equal-velocity quark combination model to systematically study $v_{2}$, $v_{3}$ and $v_{4}$ of identified hadrons $\phi$, $p$, $\Lambda$, $\Xi$, $\Omega$ in Au+Au collisions at $\sqrt{s_{NN}}=$ 19.6, 54.4 and 200 GeV with particular emphasis on the physical self-consistency of equal-velocity combination mechanism in explaining the experimental data of $v_{2}$, $v_{3}$ and $v_{4}$ of hadrons measured by STAR collaboration.
-In particular, we derive the analytic formulas of flow of hadrons as the function of those of quarks just before hadronization and demonstrate how can we obtain the simple formulas of $v_{2}$, $v_{3}$ and $v_{4}$ of hadrons with the desired precision by properly analysis of the contribution of high order flows of quarks.
-We systematically test these simple formulas of $v_{2}$, $v_{3}$ and $v_{4}$ of hadrons by the experimental data of STAR collaboration and find a good agreement between our theoretical calculation and the available experiment data at three collision energies.
-For the obtained $v_{2}$, $v_{3}$ and $v_{4}$ of constituent quarks in Au+Au collisions at three collision energies, we discuss some scaling properties possibly existed in those flows of quarks.
+Recently, the STAR collaboration published the precise measurement of $v_{2}$, $v_{3}$ and $v_{4}$ of identified hadrons in Au+Au collisions at the intermediate RHIC energies \citep{Dixit:2022geb,STAR:2015rxv,STAR:2022tfp,Sharma:2023dkg,STAR:2022ncy,STAR:2015gge,STAR:2013ayu,Sharma:2015gqe,Li:2010hea}, which can provide the deep insights into mechanism of hadron production and the property of thermal quark medium produced at these collision energies.
+In this paper, we apply an equal-velocity quark combination model to systematically study $v_{2}$, $v_{3}$ and $v_{4}$ of identified hadrons $\phi$, $p$, $\Lambda$, $\Xi$, $\Omega$ in Au+Au collisions at $\sqrt{s_{NN}}=$ 19.6, 54.4 and 200 GeV with particular emphasis on the physical self-consistency of the mechanism in explaining the experimental data of $v_{2}$, $v_{3}$ and $v_{4}$ of different hadrons measured by the STAR collaboration.
+In particular, we derive the analytic formulas of flows of hadrons as functions of those of quarks just before hadronization and demonstrate how can we obtain the simple formulas of $v_{2}$, $v_{3}$ and $v_{4}$ of hadrons with the desired precision by properly analysis of the contribution of high order flows of quarks.
+We systematically test these simple formulas of $v_{2}$, $v_{3}$ and $v_{4}$ of hadrons by the experimental data of the STAR collaboration and find a good agreement between our theoretical calculation and the available experiment data at three collision energies.
+For the obtained $v_{2}$, $v_{3}$ and $v_{4}$ of constituent quarks in Au+Au collisions at three collision energies, we discuss some possibly scaling properties existed in those flows of quarks.